 When they work with revenue streams these questions can guide their work.

-- What value are our customers really willing to pay?
+- For what value are our customers really willing to pay?

-- What do they currently pay?
+- For what do they currently pay?

 - How are they currently paying?

 - How would they prefer to pay?

 Finance